jjvanzon/Circular-Language-Spec/spec/commands/command-redirection.md

 Executable command object redirection is less common than inactive command object redirection.

 You can also object redirect an executable command to an inactive command.
-If the final target of the object redirections is an inactive command, then you can not run that unexecutable command object through an active reference to it.
+If the final target of the object redirections is an inactive command, then you can not run that inexecutable command object through an active reference to it.
 It is kind of pointless to point to an inactive command object through an executable command reference, so it is very uncommon.

 #### In a Diagram